ThrownFran/nestednavigationsample/README.md

 ## Notes

-- Each screen owns its TopAppBar; the shared container only renders the bottom bar.
+- Screens own their TopAppBar (titles/icons) and decide whether to include the bottom bar.
 - Tabbing logic uses a centralized lambda so behavior is consistent and easy to read.
 - This project uses Navigation-Compose and Material 3.